riosengineer/Bicepify/bicep-examples/dependencies/README.md

 }
 ```

-Lastly, notice the `parent:` property defined in this Azure Front Door resource block, where it's defining the symbolic name from the Azure CDN profile object.
+Lastly, notice the `parent:` property defined in this Azure Front Door resource block above, where it's defining the symbolic name from the Azure CDN profile object.
 This is also an implicit dependency created between the two objects.

 ## Explicit 🖇️